 Across South Africa, from the sprawling Kruger National Park to the malaria-free Madikwe Game Reserve on the Botswana border, catching a glimpse of the coveted Big Five (lion, leopard, elephant, rhino and buffalo) is a given, but how you choose to shape this magical experience is down to you.

 For those looking to embrace the great outdoors, opting to camp, with only a piece of canvas between you and the animals that roam freely, will immerse you in the sights, sounds and smells of the bush in the most exhilarating way imaginable – from the roar of lions surveying their stomping ground to the rustle of a black rhino in the thickets.
-At Madikwe Game Reserve’s secluded Sanctuary Makanyane Safari Lodge, guests can go one step further and shed the canvas to sleep under the stars on a candle-lit platform.
+At Madikwe Game Reserve’s secluded Morukuru Family, guests can sleep out under the stars in an elevated hide overlooking a waterhole.

 But if that’s a step too far out of your comfort zone, Carrier’s handpicked lodges on private reserves enable you to live in the lap of luxury with four-poster beds, infinity pools and first-rate dining experiences.
 Staying in a lodge doesn’t mean distancing yourself from the wildlife altogether, however.
 At Sabi Sands near the Kruger National Park, Londolozi Private Game Reserve features five opulent camps where animal-spotting is high on the agenda.
 At Founders Camp, experienced rangers, many of whom were raised in the region, offer invaluable insights into the local conservation projects taking place, while over at Private Granite Suites, guests have front row seats of the river and the wildlife it attracts from their private swimming pool or outdoor bathtub.